Ike-okoye/residual-dynamics-pendulum-identification/README.md

-# Residual Dynamics Learning for Nonlinear System Identification
+# Identification of Nonlinear Pendulum Dynamics via Residual Physics Learning

 This repository implements a **hybrid physics–neural network approach** for identifying the nonlinear dynamics of an inverted pendulum.
 A neural network is trained to learn the **residual dynamics** that correct an analytical physics model.